 5. Boy on a Dolphin

-It’s no wonder Leonard Cohen loved Hydra.
-What’s not to love about this Saronic island that’s under an hour away from Athens.
+On the beautiful island of Hydra: just an hour away from Athens.
 Here Italian beauty Sophia Loren portrays the perfect picture of Greek summer respite.

 6. The Guns of Navarone

 It might be an older film shot in 1961, but it offers a taste of what Greece was like in the past.
 Most of this war adventure is filmed on Rhodes and takes us back to simpler times.

 So yes, if cheeky Angelina Jolie – aka Lara Craft – doesn’t motivate you to dream of your next Greek adventure complete with jet ski acrobatics in the Santorini caldera, deep sea diving under the volcano, and lots dance, then nothing will.

 If there is one island known for its romantics, then that definitely is Kefalonia, located in the heart of the Ionian Sea.
 The film is about war and love – all under the very bright Greek light.